SoftwareDesignLab/SBOM-in-a-Box/doc/README.md

 ```

 ## Supported Source Files
-> Unlike many SBOM tools, SVIP does **NOT** require package managers or manifest files to generate SBOMs, rather as
+> Unlike many SBOM tools, SBOM-in-a-Box does **NOT** require package managers or manifest files to generate SBOMs, rather as
 > a basis for additional SBOM enhancement

 |   Language   |  Package Manager  |          Manifest File          |